haraka/Haraka/docs/plugins/data.headers.md

 ## mailing\_list

 Attempt to determine if this message was sent via an email list.
-This is very rudimentary at present and only detects the most common email lists..
+This is very rudimentary at present and only detects the most common email lists.

+Forwarders, of which email lists are a special type, constitutes the majority of the minority (~10%) of ham which fails SPF and DKIM tests.
+This MLM detector is a building block in the ability to detect mail from forwarders and assess their reputability.

 # Configuration

-The data.headers.ini file can contain [check] and [reject] sections that enable/disable each check, as well as enable/disable rejections for each check.
+The data.headers.ini file can contain [check] and [reject] sections.

+## [check]

 To turn on User Agent detection and turn off Mailing List detection:
+Each key is the test/check name and a boolean value that enables or disables the check.

     [check]
+    duplicate_singular=true
+    missing_required=true
+    invalid_return_path=true
+    invalid_date=true
     user_agent=true
-    mailing_list=false
+    direct_to_mx=true
+    from_match=true
+    mailing_list=true

+## [reject]

-To prevent a missing header from causing the messages to be rejected:
+Turning off reject for a check lets it be enabled (for data collection) without interrupting mail flow.
+To prevent a missing header from causing messages to be rejected:

     [reject]
     missing_required=false